edemaine/svgtiler/README.md

 Given one or more mapping files and a drawing file, SVG Tiler follows a fairly simple layout algorithm to place the SVG expansions of the symbols into a single SVG output.
-Each symbol has a bounding box, either specified by the `viewBox` of the parent element, or automatically computed.
+Each symbol has a bounding box, either specified by the `viewBox` of the root element, or automatically computed.
 The algorithm places symbols in a single row to align their top edges, with no horizontal space between them.
-The algorithm places rows to align their left edges so that their bounding boxes touch, with the bottom of one row's bounding box equalling the top of the next row's bounding box.
+The algorithm places rows to align their left edges so that the rows' bounding boxes touch, with the bottom of one row's bounding box equalling the top of the next row's bounding box.